 The number and size of deer food plots planted depends on the size of the ranch, habitat type, deer density, capital investments and equipment, and your overall goals and objectives for habitat enhancement.
-Food plots can be as small as 1 acre and as large as 5-10 acres or more.
-Food plot acreage can range up to 10% of the total ranch acreage.
+Food plots smaller than 5 acres may be overutilized by moderate to high deer populations.
+Therefore it is recommended that a food plot be a minimum of 5 acres.
+Food plot acreage may range up to 10% of the total ranch acreage, but one to five percent is usually sufficient.
+Separate cool and warm season food plots should be established.
 Warm season food plots should be larger than cool season plots.
 Where deer densities are high, larger food plots may be required to provide enough forage for deer and in an amount sufficient to do them any good.
 A number of smaller plots distributed over a greater area may be desirable, but increased costs for fencing, plowing, and planting may result.
-Small food plots may also be devastated by deer during early growth stages of plants.
-Fencing sufficient to exclude livestock is often necessary.
+Deer may also devastate small food plots during early growth stages of plants.
+Fencing sufficient to exclude deer during this time is often necessary to allow for initial establishment and growth.
+Livestock should be excluded.
 Deer can easily access food plots fenced with standard livestock fencing materials.
 Net wire fencing may exclude fawns and should be avoided.
-High fences may be required for some forage plants such as lablab to allow for initial establishment and growth.
+The bottom strand of barbed wire should be 18 inches off the ground.
+The top two strands should be at least one foot apart.

-Where feral hogs are present, it may be necessary to exclude them by using heavy-gauge cattle panels on the lower portion of fences around food plots.
+Where feral hogs are present, it may be necessary to exclude them by using heavygauge cattle panels or high-voltage wires on the lower portion of fences around food plots.
 Hogs can also be trapped, hunted, or otherwise dispatched to reduce damage to food plot plantings.

-Cool season annuals (wheat, oats, rye, etc.) can also be overseeded during the late fall into improved pastures containing species such as coastal bermudagrass by using a minimum-tillage drill and proper fertilization.
+Cool season annuals (wheat, oats, rye, etc.) can also be overseeded during the late fall into tame pastures containing species such as coastal bermudagrass by using a minimum-tillage drill and proper fertilization.
 This practice can be used in pastures where early haying is not likely or in those used strictly for grazing by livestock.
-Overseeding may reduce initial growth of improved grasses during the early spring.
+Overseeding may reduce initial growth of tame grasses during the early spring.
 Grazing by livestock on overseeded pastures may also limit growth of winter annuals for use by wildlife.
 Adequate fencing to exclude livestock is required.
 Another option is to overseed strips of winter annuals adjacent to field border edges or brush lines.
 Deer and other wildlife species often feed near escape cover and along these "edges" within their home ranges.